aledeluca/academic-kickstart/content/cv.md

 # Teaching Experience

-  - Since academic year 2012–13, adjunct professor of Information Theory, a graduate Computer Science class at the University of Naples Federico II.
-From 2005–06 till 2007–08, teaching assistance for the same class, then held by Aldo de Luca.
+  - Since academic year 2019–20, adjunct professor of *Theory of Codes*, a graduate Computer Science class at the university of Naples Federico II.
+Also, adjunct professor of *Elements of Theoretical Computer Science*, an undergraduate Computer science class at the University of Naples Federico II.

+  - From 2012–13 till 2018–19, adjunct professor of Information
+    Theory, (graduate, Computer Science, Univ.
+Naples Federico II).
+    From 2005–06 till 2007–08, teaching
+    assistance for the same class, then held by Aldo de Luca.

-  - Since academic year 2011–12, adjunct professor of Databases and Information Systems lab, an undergraduate Computer Science class at the University of Naples Federico II.
+  - From 2011–12 till 2018–19, adjunct professor of Databases and Information Systems lab (undergraduate, Computer Science, Univ.
+Naples Federico II).

   - Teaching assistance for the Mathematics for Computer Science class held by Anne Bergeron at UQAM in 2010.